iceclementi/autori/docs/userguide.md

 # User Guide

+# Introduction

+This Duke program is a Chat Box program named **LumiChat** that manages a list of user-created tasks.

+You will be interacting with the application via the command line with a virtual character called **Lumi**.
+Through the **LumiChat** program, you will be able to perform various operations to manage your tasks like adding, deleting and viewing tasks in a Task List.

+There are 3 different types of tasks in the **LumiChat** program.
 #### <u>Types of tasks</u>
 | Task Type    | Description                                                             |
 |:-------------|:------------------------------------------------------------------------|
 | **To Do**    | A task that the you want to do with <u>no</u> *date time* restrictions. |
 | **Deadline** | A task that you want to do <u>by</u> a certain *date time*              |
 | **Event**    | A task that you want to do <u>at</u> a certain *date time*              |

+This should cover most of the common task types in a normal daily life.

+I hope that you will enjoy the use of the **LumiChat** program. **Have fun!!**

+<br><br>

 # Features
 ## 1. Add a Task to your Task List